New Grading Model Overview- Updated

 What counts as engagement

-Full-time students: Your teacher assesses engagement using both your digital textbook login frequency and your Daily Discussion Forum (DDF) participation.
-The DDF is a required daily activity for full-time students.
-Missing DDF posts may reduce your engagement score at your teacher's discretion, even if your textbook login frequency is strong.
-Both venues matter.
+Full-time students (regular semester): Your teacher looks at both your Daily Discussion Forum (DDF) participation and your digital textbook login activity.
+The DDF is required every school day for full-time students.
+Missing DDF posts may lower your engagement score at your teacher’s discretion, even if your textbook logins are strong.

-Part-time students: Your engagement is measured primarily through digital textbook login frequency.
+Part-time students: Engagement is measured primarily through digital textbook logins.
 The DDF is not required for part-time students.
-If you do participate in the DDF voluntarily and your textbook engagement was weak in a given week, your teacher may use that as a recovery signal — raising your score by up to 1 point.
-This is a recovery mechanism, not a bonus pathway.
+If you voluntarily post in the DDF during a week where your textbook engagement was weak, your teacher may use that as a recovery signal — raising your score by up to 1 point.
+This is a recovery tool, not a bonus.

 Scoring — 5 points per section